SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/grouping-devices.html.md

 **Sub-assets**

-In the "Sub-assets" tab you see a list of all devices assigned to the group.
+In the **Sub-assets** tab you see a list of all devices assigned to the group.
 For each device, the name and the number of children is displayed.

 <img src="/guides/images/users-guide/DeviceManagement/DevMgmt_GroupSubAssets.png" alt="Sub-assets" style="max-width: 100%">